 At 17 she founded indie-folk band Pandafan and found some regional success with the group.
 Based mostly in NYC they’ve played in venues such as Mercury Lounge, Cafe Lena, The Bug Jar, Gypsy Sally’s Vinyl Lounge, Rockwood Music Hall, Suffolk Theater, Guild Hall, and many others.

-The Belle Curves’ sound is akin to bands such as The Decemberists and Brandi Carlile, with Hafener’s unique vocal harmonies adding a layer of depth to the recordings.
+The Belle Curves’ sound is akin to bands such as Brandi Carlile, The Wild Reeds, and The Jayhawks.